otrv4/otrv4/otrv4.md

       of using a random value `r`, it will use : `r = KDF_1(0x20 || K, 80)`.
       Securely replaces `our_dh` with the outputs.
     * Securely deletes `their_ecdh` and `their_dh`.
-7. At this point, the interactive DAKE is complete for Bob, but the double ratchet still needs to be correctly set up.
+7. At this point, the interactive DAKE is complete for Bob, but the double ratchet algorithm still needs to be correctly set up.

 **Alice:**

 1. Receives the Auth-I message from Bob:
    * Verifies the Auth-I message as defined in the [Auth-I message](#auth-i-message) section.
-2. Initializes the double ratchet:
+2. Initializes the double ratchet algorithm:
    * Sets ratchet id `i` as 0.
    * Sets `j` as 0, `k` as 0 and `pn` as 0.
    * Generates Bob's ECDH and DH public keys: